Luis Alberto Fierro

 He portrayed the role of "Jorge" in the play "Esperando la Carroza", presented by the IDB Theater Club.

-His parents are Gustavo Fierro (Ph.D. in Linguistics, professor at Universidad San Francisco de Quito), and Fanny Carrión de Fierro (Doctorate in Literature, professor at Pontificia Universidad Católica del Ecuador).
+His parents are Gustavo Fierro (Ph.D. in Linguistics, professor at Universidad San Francisco de Quito), and Fanny Carrión de Fierro (Doctorate in Literature, former professor at Pontificia Universidad Católica del Ecuador).
 His brother, Gustavo, is a medical doctor, specialized in internal medicine; and is an accomplished mountain climber, having published a book of photographs, Retorno a las Alturas.
 His sister is an ATA certified translator, with The Best Translations, and also holds a Master of Science degree in Computer Science from the University of Oregon.

 Married to Vanessa Villanueva, who holds a M.Sc. degree in Psychology.
 Two sons, Juan Fernando Fierro (B.A., University of Virginia) and Pablo Antonio Fierro (B.A.
 College of William and Mary, M.A. in English, Portland State University).